NyoroGiraffe/Experi-City/06_Actions/NCRPG.md

 If sufficient information is available, the Game Master SHOULD invoke **CIF (Collective Intent Formation)**.

-If important information is missing, the Game Master SHOULD identify what information is needed and how it can naturally be obtained.
+If important information is missing, the Game Master SHOULD;

-In this case, the Game Master SHOULD distinguish between:

-- **Judgment** — determining what should be done; and
-- **Action** — obtaining or creating what is needed to make that judgment possible.
+- identify what is needed to form a meaningful Collective Intent and how it can naturally be obtained,

-The Game Master SHOULD;

-- proceed to Quest Formation and create an Information-Gathering Quest to obtain the missing information, evidence, materials, or other conditions,
+- and proceed to Quest Formation and create an Information-Gathering Quest to obtain the missing information, evidence, materials, or other conditions.
-- and delegate the Judgment to the appropriate AI or in-world decision-making actors.

 The Player SHOULD NOT be required to make the final collective judgment merely because the Player completed the Quest.
+The Game Master SHOULD delegate the Judgment to the appropriate AI or in-world decision-making actors.

 Information may also be obtained through NPC interactions, Player-NPC interactions, environmental discoveries, or other natural narrative developments without creating a Quest.